 How long have you been in business?
 How does today’s market compare to when you started out?
-How has your competitive landscape changed, have there been shifts in the industry as a whole and what is your strategy to adapt to each of those changes?
-Successful businesses are asking these questions several times a year, reviewing their business model and products and shifting to stay ahead of the pack.
+How has your competitive landscape changed, have there been shifts in the industry as a whole, and what is your strategy to adapt to each of those changes?
+Successful businesses are asking these questions several times a year, reviewing their business model and products, and shifting to stay ahead of the pack.

-It’s important to keep in mind that there is more involved than seeking the internal perspective, that of your staff, board or executive set, of what strategic changes have to happen to win in your industry.
+It’s important to keep in mind that there is more involved than seeking the internal perspective, that of your staff, board, or executive setting, of what strategic changes have to happen to win in your industry.
 Many times these internal perspectives are steeped in politics, long-standing and habitual practices supported by rigid mindsets fixed in the past.
 These stalwart notions lead to a resistance to change and innovation and are in the way of your company’s ability to win.